 Where: The second to last of six tribes that Ptolemy listed as living in northern Scotland.
 Possibly in the far north towards Cape Wrath.
 This name is so similar to the Κερωνες and Κρεωνες that accidental duplication(s) may be suspected.

 Notes: Yet another Ptolemy name that looks like a rather banal Greek description of the lifestyle of people across a broad area.
-This name is often cited as Caereni, to fit the less preferred spelling and to resemble Irish cáera ‘sheep’ (which probably came from PIE *kap-ro- ‘male goat’) but there is no evidence for intensive sheep husbandry in northern Scotland in Roman times.
+This name is often cited as Caereni, to fit the less preferred spelling and to resemble Irish cáera ‘sheep’ which probably came from PIE *kap-ro- ‘male goat’.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 29 April 2023 To main Menu